 The sports activities have been managed for years by the Sports Association, a registered non-profit society established 3 decades ago and managed by an elected public committee.
 The Association initiates and operates all the city's sports activities, both amateur and professional, and is allocated funds from the municipality and other public institutions, as well as membership fees.

-The Sports Association is an autonomous institution; non-dependant on national sports centers.
+The Sports Association is an autonomous institution; non-dependent on national sports centers.
 The association operates according to municipal sports policies.

-As such, in terms of sports, the Association represents Ramat Hasharon vis a vis Israeli Olympics committee, various sports centers, the council for gambling regulation (Toto), sports associations and so forth.
+As such, in terms of sports, the Association represents Ramat Hasharon through the Israeli Olympics committee, various sports centers, the council for gambling regulation (Toto), sports associations and so forth.